wckr/wckr.github.io/index.md

 `CONTAINER` can be a name or ID of a container.

-### 3. Use a wocker command to restart a stopped Wocker container
+### 3. Use a Wocker command to restart a stopped Wocker container

 ```
 core@wocker ~ $ wocker start CONTAINER